 The resource https://pagead2.googlesyndication.com/pagead/js/r20190624/r20190131/show_ads_impl.js was preloaded using link preload but not used within a few seconds from the window’s load event.
 Please make sure it has an appropriate ‘as’ value and it is preloaded intentionally.

 You would not be the first one and after a few questions from Advanced Ads users, I thought I might dig into the meaning of it.

 When does this warning show up?

 Does it hurt your AdSense earnings?

 The problem could be a small one related to performance.
-If a file is loaded and then not used, it might be better to not load it at all.
+If a file is loaded and then not used, it might be better not to load it at all.
 My tests show that this is maybe in the range of 250 ms and file size of 78.5 kB.
 Again, this only applies to users with the dev tools in Chrome open.

 What are the technical details?

 show_ads_impl.js mentioned in the warning above.
 However, this file loads that script which is using the preload technique.
 It basically means that AdSense intends to use (parts of) that file and asks the browser to load it for later.

 The warning shows up because the file is then not used within 3 seconds after requesting it, or technically after the

 onload event fired.
 That seems to be the case with caching disabled in the developer tools.